Scientists Discover Pompeii Man’s Skull Is Intact Despite Being Stuck Under A Stone Block For 2,000 Years

 Archaeologists explained that his demise was “not presumably due to the impact of the lithic block, as first assumed, but probably the result of asphyxia due to the pyroclastic flow.”

-The idea that the victim’s skull had been crushed by the stone block first arose during the start of the excavation, when archaeologists naturally assumed that this was probably the cause of death due to the position of his body in relation to the large object that had fallen on his head.
+The idea that the victim’s skull had been crushed by the stone block first arose during the start of the excavation when archaeologists naturally assumed that this was probably the cause of death due to the position of his body in relation to the large object that had fallen on his head.

 “In the first phase of excavation, it seemed that the upper portion of the thorax and the skull, not yet identified, had been sheared and dragged downwards by a block of stone that had crushed the victim: this preliminary hypothesis arose from the position of the stone with respect to the impression of the body in the ash.”